zalando/package-build/README.md

 ## Todo

-- use vagrant's KVM provider via plugin https://github.com/adrahon/vagrant-kvm, which might be more performant (measure it!)
+- try other vagrant providers, which might be more performant than virtualbox
 - create base images for build hosts, which are already provisioned with `fpm`
 - maybe add mode to generete "uber"-packages with all requirements built-in
-- repo_*_refresh
-- switch repo_deb_* commands from reprepro to use aptly:
-`aptly -config=/etc/aptly-ubuntu12.04.conf repo create -distribution="ubuntu12.04" ubuntu12.04` ...
+- use symlinks with git commit timestamp to determine, whether package has already been build

 ## Done